 The UE shall start the timer Tsor-cm.

 The timer Tsor-cm stops when the associated PDU session(s) is released or the associated service is stopped.
 If the value for timer Tsor-cm was selected as the highest among other values included in SOR-CMCI (see subclause C.4.1), then the timer Tsor-cm stops when the associated PDU session(s) for that timer value is release or the associated service is stopped.

 If the UE enters idle mode or 5GMM-CONNECTED mode with RRC inactive indication (see 3GPP TS 24.501 [64]), while timer Tsor-cm is running, then the UE stops the timer.
+In this case, if:

+a) the UE has a list of available and allowable PLMNs in the area and based on this list or any other implementation specific means, the UE determines that there is a higher priority PLMN than the selected VPLMN; or

+b) the UE does not have a list of available and allowable PLMNs in the area and is unable to determine whether there is a higher priority PLMN than the selected VPLMN using any other implementation specific means;

+then the UE attempts to obtain service on a higher priority PLMN as specified in subclause 4.4.3.3 by acting as if timer T that controls periodic attempts has expired.

-When the timer Tsor-cm stops or expires, if the UE has a list of available and allowable PLMNs in the area and based on this list or any other implementation specific means, the UE determines that there is a higher priority PLMN than the selected VPLMN, then the UE shall perform the deregistration procedure (see clause 4.2.2.3 of 3GPP TS 23.502 [63]) that releases all the established PDU sessions and the UE enters idle mode and attempts to obtain service on a higher priority PLMN as specified in subclause 4.4.3.3 by acting as if timer T that controls periodic attempts has expired.
+When the timer Tsor-cm stops or expires not due to UE entering idle mode or 5GMM-CONNECTED mode with RRC inactive indication, if the UE has a list of available and allowable PLMNs in the area and based on this list or any other implementation specific means, the UE determines that there is a higher priority PLMN than the selected VPLMN, then the UE shall perform the deregistration procedure (see clause 4.2.2.3 of 3GPP TS 23.502 [63]) that releases all the established PDU sessions and the UE enters idle mode and attempts to obtain service on a higher priority PLMN as specified in subclause 4.4.3.3 by acting as if timer T that controls periodic attempts has expired.

 NOTE: The list of available and allowable PLMNs in the area is implementation specific.